Datafiili/A-CodeChallenges/Challenges/Conversion/3-Roman-Numeral-Converter.md

 # Roman numberal converter

-Write two functions.
+Write two functions:
 First functions will convert arabic numbers to Roman numerals.
 Second function will do vise versa.

 ## Rules of Roman numerals:

-Each arabic number has a counterpart in Roman numerals.
+Each Roman numeral has Arabic counterpart.
 | Arabic | Roman |
 | --- | --- |
 | 1 | I |